How To Get Rid Of House Lizards

 Q: Are house lizards dangerous?

 A: House lizards are generally harmless to humans.
-They do not bite or attack, and they help control insect populations.
-However, their droppings can be unsanitary, and some people may be allergic to them.
+Consider this: they do not bite or attack, and they help control insect populations.
+That said, their droppings can be unsanitary, and some people may be allergic to them.

 Q: What attracts lizards to my home?